The coffee roasting trend

 ground coffee

-There is no question but there is a high degree of snobbishness among coffee drinkers.
+There is no question about this, but there is a high degree of snobbishness among coffee drinkers.

 While the average price of coffee beans is around 8 to 9 dollars, there is a substantial percentage of coffee drinkers that spend anywhere from $60 up to $160 to $600 per pound for Kopi Luwak coffee, affectionately known as Toddy cat poop coffee because the Palm Civet also called the Toddy Cat, eats the cherry beans and then excretes them out.

-Supposedly this makes great coffee but doesn’t encourage Fluffy or Mister Whiskers to eat cherry beans to produce your morning brew.
-Check out https://www.glasshousemountainscoffee.com.au/coffee-subscription/ to learn more
+This makes great coffee but doesn’t encourage Fluffy or Mister Whiskers to eat cherry beans to produce your morning brew.

-The point is that that there are over 2,000 coffee roasters in the United States, In fact, there are coffee roasting supply companies that suggest its possible for even amateurs to make as much as $5,000 a week, or roughly $260,000 per year by roasting and selling coffee for as little an investment as $1500.
+The point is that there are over 2,000 coffee roasters in the United States.
+In fact, there are coffee roasting supply companies that suggest it's possible for even amateurs to make as much as $5,000 a week, or roughly $260,000 per year, by roasting and selling coffee for as little an investment as $1500.

-Ground roast coffee may be one the richest Gold Rush business of the 2020s.
+Ground roast coffee may be one of the wealthiest Gold Rush businesses of the 2020s.
 Because people love good coffee and are willing to spend money on it.
-Just a plain old cup of coffee at Starbucks will run you more than $2 including tax.
+Just a plain old cup of coffee at Starbucks will cost you more than $2, including tax.

 Coffee pods

-On the other hand, there is s much more reasonable way to enjoy a decent cup of coffee, and it's called a coffee pod.
+On the other hand, there is a much more reasonable way to enjoy a decent cup of coffee, and it's called a coffee pod.

 The first thing to notice about coffee pods is that they are notably cheaper.
-It's possible to by coffee pods from Amazon for as low as 29 cents per coffee pod.
+You can buy coffee pods from Amazon for as low as 29 cents per pod.
 Even flavored coffee pods such as Caramel Macchiato are only a few cents more.

-A pound of coffee beans will typically make 48 cups, so if you are paying $20 for a pound of coffee beans, a cup will typically cost you 41 cents per cup.
+A pound of coffee beans typically makes 48 cups, so if you pay $20 for a pound of coffee beans, a cup will typically cost you 41 cents per cup.

 If you buy coffee pods at 31 cents each, you'll obviously save money by buying coffee pods.